In a scene from an episode of USA Network’s “Falling Water,” a power outage disrupts some of the daily activities at a storage facility.

 Instead of thinking about what you’re denying yourself – think about what you can gain.

-If you’re a smoker who needs to inhale to calm down – don’t stop taking your smoke breaks; just go (without the cigarettes) and breathe deeply.
-Did you know breathing deeply burns calories?
-If sweets are your go-to comfort food, giving it up may not secure an amazing film and pro wrestling career like it did for The Rock, who gave up eating candy in 1989.
-There may be a win in your future, if sweets are weighing you down and preventing you from accomplishing a job only you can do.
+If you’re a smoker who needs to inhale to calm down – don’t stop taking your smoke breaks; go (without the cigarettes) and breathe deeply.
+Did you know breathing also burns calories?
+If sweets are your go-to comfort food, giving it up may not secure a fantastic film and pro wrestling career as it did for The Rock, who gave up eating candy in 1989.
+There may be a win in your future if sweets are weighing you down and preventing you from accomplishing a job only you can do.

-Ultimately, the goal here is for you to change your mind so you can get out of your own way.
+Ultimately, the goal is for you to change your mind and get out of your own way.

 Spoiler Alert

-That is exactly what Burton learned when he went in search of the “woman in red“.
-Through his vulnerability, he found his unique super power.
-It wasn’t his steely will power – it was something far greater that allowed him move through dimensions.
+Finding his strength is what Burton precisely learned when he went in search of the “woman in red.”
+Through his vulnerability, he discovered his unique superpower.
+It wasn’t his steely willpower – it was something far greater that allowed him to move through dimensions.

-Armed with this knowledge coupled with his skill set, he found the courage to say, “no” to what seemed logical and instead followed his heart.
+Armed with this knowledge, coupled with his skill set, he found the courage to say “no” to what seemed logical and instead follow his heart.

-Like a sculptor who chisels away at stone to reveal her masterpiece; the woman in red melted Burton’s steely facade so that he could accomplish the job he was created to do.
-And he did.
+Like a sculptor who chisels away at stone to reveal her masterpiece, the woman in red melted Burton’s steely facade so that he could accomplish the job he was created to do.